Generic selectors

 If Deaf Victoria cannot assist you with your advocacy request, we will refer you to alternative services that may be able to assist.

-To make an appointment with the Advocacy Officer, please complete the form below:
+To make an appointment with the Advocacy Officer, please complete the form below.

 Deaf Victoria’s advocacy service is possible due to funding from the Victorian Government’s Department of Health and Human Services.